 The Single Euro Payments Area ( ) remains a work in progress.
 The July 2014 edition of the Newsletter (see ‘related links’ below) offers in-depth information on regulatory action now in the pipeline intended to bring about ‘ 2.0’.

-compliance requirements are determined by the European Union (EU) institutions.
-These are the European Commission, the European Parliament, the Council of the EU representing EU governments and the European Central Bank.
+compliance requirements are determined by the European Union ( ) institutions.
+These are the European Commission, the European Parliament, the Council of the representing governments and the European Central Bank.
 Going forward, the institutional landscape will become even more complex: in future, the newly established Euro Retail Payments Board chaired by the European Central Bank and the European Banking Authority will also play a role in shaping .

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
 Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.